General Electric: Watch But Don't Buy

 Have we reached bottom?

 Now that the company has been through two years of restructuring, former CEO Jeff Immelt has stepped away, and the Baker Hughes merger is complete, can we now look for positive returns from GE?
 Since August 1, when new CEO John Flannery took over, he has continued to trim GE assets by selling the GE Industrials Solutions unit to the Swiss engineering company, ABB Group.
 This was Mr. Flannery's first big transaction since taking over the company just a few short months ago.
 Based on the urging from shareholders, the board has a goal to cut $2 billion in costs by the end of 2018 in order to boost the bottom line going forward.
 Mr. Flannery has begun putting his fingerprints on the company and striving towards this cost cutting goal by grounding the fleet of GE corporate jets, according to CNBC.
 In addition, just last Friday, GE announced that it is putting an end to the executive's company vehicle program as well, in order to further trim overhead costs.
 According to CNBC, approximately 700 people took part in the program.
-Just to put things into perspective, if 700 employees are effected, and say the average leased vehicle is $500 (might I remind you these are senior executives who obtained this perk, so the monthly cost could be much higher), that is $350 thousand per year the company is shedding.
+Just to put things into perspective, if 700 employees are effected, and say the average leased vehicle is $500 (might I remind you these are senior executives who obtained this perk, so the monthly cost could be much higher), that is $350 thousand per month the company is shedding.
 As for the air travel costs, the company spent $350 thousand in 2016 just on air travel its top four executives, of which $250 thousand was related to personal air travel for Mr. Immelt, according to the most recent proxy filing.
-Based on these two recent cuts alone, the company will trim well over $1 million per year in overhead travel expenses, but will this make a dent.
-These reported cuts that have made headlines over the past couple of weeks are great, but when we are discussing $1 million reduction for a company with a $211 billion market cap, I am not sure this will make much of a change.
+Based on these two recent cuts alone, the company will trim well over $4.2 million per year in overhead travel expenses, but will this make a dent?
+These reported cuts that have made headlines over the past couple of weeks are great, and with $4.2 million shed from executives, hopefully this well help the company going forward.

 In terms of other changes, the company announced that Jamie Miller, prior CEO of GE Transportation, will become the new CFO starting November 1.
 Current CFO Jeffrey Bornstein was quoted as saying "this was the right time to bring in a new CFO with a fresh perspective to guide GE's ongoing efforts to reduce costs, drive growth, improve performance, and enhance shareholder value."
 I think this is a good move for the company, as they clean house and bring in new executives with new perspectives.